robotology/wb-toolbox/README.md

 * Gazebo Simulator (http://gazebosim.org/)
 * gazebo_yarp_plugins (https://github.com/robotology/gazebo_yarp_plugins).

-**Operating Systems supported: Linux, MAC OS X, Windows.**
+**Operating Systems supported: OS X, Linux, Windows.**

-**Note: The following instructions are for Linux distributions, but it works similarly on the other operating systems.**
+**Note: The following instructions are for *NIX systems, but it works similarly on the other operating systems.**

 #### Compiling the C++ Code (Mex File)